 If you are later arrested and charged, you may spend time in jail or prison and be forced to pay expensive fines.
 If the accident only caused property damage, the penalties will likely be less than if injuries were sustained in the accident.

-Leaving the scene is a very serious criminal charge and has several levels of penalties, based on the accident and the outcome.
+Leaving the scene is a very serious criminal charge and has several levels of penalties in Florida, based on the accident and the outcome.